brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

   - [Characters](#Characters)

 ## 1. Overview <a name="Overview"></a>
 The Knights and Sorcerers API is RESTful.
-It provides satic, semi-static, and continuous game data related to servers and characters.
+It provides static, semi-static, and continuous game data related to servers and characters.

 ### 1.1. static data
 Static data changes infrequently, if at all.